fenix-hub/godot-engine.easy-charts/README.md

 This addon was built for a **personal use** intention.
 It was released as an open source plugin in the hope that it could be useful to the Godot Engine Community.
 As a "work in progress" project, there is *no warranty* for any eventual issue and bug that may broke your project.
 I don't assume any responsibility for possible corruptions of your project.
 It is always advisable to keep a copy of your project and check any changes you make in your Github repository.

+## Development

+### Plugin

+To develop the plugin, simply open checkout the repository and open it as a project in Godot.

+### Documentation

+Documentation can be found in `./docs`.
+It is written via MkDocs, a python tool.

+For building them locally, you have to have python installed.
+If you have [mise](https://mise.jdx.dev/) installed, run `mise install` to install python and auto-create a virtual env.
+Install MkDocs via `pip install -r requirements.txt`.

+Run `mkdocs serve` to run a server hosting the documentation locally.